Blog

-Keywords: sample size planning, clinical study, clinical trial
+Keywords: Sample size planning, clinical study, clinical trial

-Secondary keywords: sample size, sample size calculation
+Secondary keywords: Sample size, case number calculation

 1 Introduction